 A dog’s tail can help convey its friend or foe feelings toward other dogs.
 If their tail is slightly raised and giving a great big wag, they’re excited and happy.
 A stressed and concerned dog will likely have their tail tucked between their legs.
 And if you see a dog with a stiff tall tail that’s doing quick wags, and their other body language is matching this sign of aggression, it’s time for your dog (and you) to back away.

-The Reason Dogs Sniff Each Other’s You-Know-What
+The Reason Dogs Sniff Each Other’s You-Know-What: Dog Communication

 The other way dogs can “talk” to each other is through scent.
 By stopping and sniffing the fire hydrant, tree, lamp post, grass, etc., dogs can possibly tell if their neighborhood was visited by a male or female dog, a young or old dog and whether the dog was healthy.
 And they get the same information by sniffing another dog’s nether regions during a greeting (the dog equivalent of a first impression for people).
-So unless either dog is showing signs of aggression or stress, it’s a good idea to let your dog greet another dog with a sniff — it’s a natural behavior.
+So unless either dog is showing signs of aggression or stress, it’s a good idea to let your dog greet another dog with a sniff — it’s a natural form of dog communication.